valantic/vue-template/README.md

 ### Initial data

-To inject initial data into the Vuex store, we decided to prepare actions (since mutations are limited in regards of store actions), which handle an initial payload.
+To inject initial data into the Pinia store, we decided to prepare actions (since mutations are limited in regards of store actions), which handle an initial payload.

  The data is exchanged via a global JS object.